Kim Novak: 1958: Vertigo

-Novak described Hitchcock as a gentleman, but found the experience of working with him to be strange.
+Novak described Hitchcock as a gentleman but found the experience of working with him to be strange.
 "I don't know if he ever liked me.
 I never sat down with him for dinner or tea or anything, except one cast dinner, and I was late to that.
 It wasn't my fault, but I think he thought I had delayed to make a star entrance, and he held that against me.
 During the shooting, he never really told me what he was thinking."
 The director was actually frustrated to have her instead of Vera Miles, as Novak learned later.
-"Hitchcock didn’t like having me in his picture and he felt I was ruining it.
-It was only after the film was finished that I heard how much he thought I’d wrecked his picture.
+"Hitchcock didn't like having me in his picture and he felt I was ruining it.
+It was only after the film was finished that I heard how much he thought I'd wrecked his picture.
 I felt I did a lot of good work in that movie, and I got some of the best notices of my career.
-But Hitchcock couldn’t blame himself, so he blamed me."
+But Hitchcock couldn't blame himself, so he blamed me."
 Novak got along well with her co-star, James Stewart, who supported her during the filming of the movie.
 "He treated me so well.
 I learned a lot about acting from him.
 When we had emotional scenes, he had to prepare himself first by somehow going deep inside of himself, and you knew to leave him alone when he was like that.
 And when it was over, he wouldn't just walk away.
 He allowed himself to slowly come out of it.
 He'd hold my hand and I would squeeze his hand so that we both had time to come down from the emotion."

-The film had mixed reviews at the time of its release in 1958, and broke even at the box office, but has since been re-evaluated and is widely considered one of the director's best works.
-In the 2012 British Film Institute's Sight & Sound critics' poll, Vertigo was voted as the best film of all time, displacing Orson Welles' Citizen Kane from the position it had occupied since 1962.
-Novak received mixed reviews for her performance, but she managed to surprise film critics.
-While Bosley Crowther, writing for The New York Times, described her as "really quite amazing," the Variety review noted that she was "interesting under Hitchcock’s direction" and "nearer an actress than she was in either Pal Joey or Jeanne Eagles."
-The consensus regarding her performance also changed with time.
-Film critic David Thomson thought it was "one of the major female performances in the cinema" and film director Martin Scorsese called it "extraordinary," adding that Novak's work was "so brave and emotionally immediate."
+The film had mixed reviews at the time of its release and broke even at the box office, but has since been re-evaluated and is widely considered one of the director's best works.
+In the 2012 British Film Institute's Sight & Sound critics' poll, Vertigo was voted as the best film of all time.
+Novak surprised film critics.
+Bosley Crowther, writing for The New York Times, described her as "really quite amazing", and the Variety review noted that she was "interesting under Hitchcock's direction" and "nearer an actress than she was in either Pal Joey or Jeanne Eagels."
+Film critic David Thomson thought it was "one of the major female performances in the cinema" and film director Martin Scorsese called it "extraordinary", adding that Novak's work was "so brave and emotionally immediate".
 However, Novak was disappointed by her performance when she watched the film in 2013.
 "I was really disappointed.
 Both characters were exaggerated.
 They'll always remember me in Vertigo, and I'm not that good in it, but I don't blame me because there are a couple of scenes where I was wonderful."